Forecasts on Interacting Dark Energy from 21-cm Angular Power Spectrum with BINGO and SKA observations: Forecast

 \section{Forecast}

 In this section, we first review the Fisher matrix method and cosmological parameters used in our analysis in Sect.~\ref{sec.Fisher}.
 Then, we present our forecast results in Sect.~\ref{sec.results}, encompassing the signal contributions from the overdensity and RSD components.
 After that, we further discuss in Sect.~\ref{sec.extension} the impact on the parameter constraints from different redshift binning schemes and including or not the RSD effect.
+The interference from other two systematics, foreground residuals as well as the uncertainty of $\Omega_{\mathrm{HI}}(z)$ both on its magnitude and redshift dependence, are well analyzed in Sect.~\ref{sec.residual} and \ref{sec.Omhi}, respectively.